dakrone/dakrone-dotfiles/README.md

 A small collection of my configuration files and Emacs/Vim plugins

+Tango terminal colors are recommended with a dark background.
+Unicode is used, so hopefully your terminal supports it.

 See the images directory for an example of what some of the stuff looks like.

 # ZSH randomness: